TREX-CoE/qmckl_gpu/README.md

 ## Troubleshooting

 During the development and testing of the library, we encountered some compiler related issues.
-This section contains the fixes we used in case you run into the same errors :
+This section contains the issues we ran into and the fixes we used (if any) in case you encounter them too :

-### Link error with nvc
+### [nvc] pgi undefined reference when building executable

 When building an executable with an `nvc` built QMCkl GPU (when doing a `make check` for instance), you might run into this issue, or similar :